EQAR/deqar-docs/docs/DEQAR_overview.md

 Use of Data from ETER/OrgReg
 ----------------------------

 DEQAR harvests records from ETER/OrgReg on an annual basis.
 These records serve as DEQAR's base set of records on European institutions.
+DEQAR stores the following ETER data on institutions:

+-official name
+-English name
+-country
+-city (when available)
+-latitude/longitude (when available)
+-QF-EHEA levels
+-institution website

-DEQAR stores the following ETER data on institutions: official name, English name, country, city, latitude/longitude.
-As a rule, DEQAR keeps ETER data stable and unchanged between harvests; alternative names and agencies' local identifiers [(see "Identifying Entities")](https://docs.deqar.eu/DEQAR_overview/#identifying-entities) can be added by agencies through the administative interface.
-The EQAR secretariat also reserves the right to adapt ETER records based on the information that we receive through agencies and other sources.
+As a rule, DEQAR keeps ETER data stable and unchanged between harvests.
+This means that institution data submitted by an agency which already exists in ETER will not be used to replace or update ETER data; instead it will be ignored.  .
+Nevertheless, the EQAR secretariat reserves the right to adapt ETER records based on the information that we receive through agencies and other sources.
+Alternative names and local identifiers (see [**Identifying Entities**])(https://docs.deqar.eu/DEQAR_overview/#identifying-entities) may also be added by agencies using the administative interface.
 Added information and updates are carried through to records from subsequent harvests.

 Historical Data
 ---------------